 The Mary GrandPre editions of these translations are becoming hard to find, somewhat because demand is increasing from within the collector market but also because they re being thrown away as they, again, are not well made, and are being discarded by owners.

-Newer editions exist which actually feature unique cover art; the spine art also forms together to make 1 image when all 7 books are lined up; At this time, I only have books 1-3 in this cover, but I do intend to complete this set.
+Newer editions exist which actually feature unique cover art; the spine art also forms together to make 1 image when all 7 books are lined up; At this time, I only have books 1-4 in this unique cover art, but I do intend to complete this set.

 Harry Potter Dan Batu Bertuah